 The tax regime is quite heavy in Malta.
 There can be multiple taxes with small percentages, but it still varies from case to case.
 I would have to say that Brazil also has quite a strict tax environment, although not as burdensome as it is in Malta, meaning that it won’t give you bureaucratic headaches.

-• And finally, an expert opinion about the future of Brazil’s gambling market after the regulation?
+What’s an expert opinion about the future of Brazil’s gambling market after the regulation?

 Brazil has enormous potential, but because Brazil’s online gambling regulation is still a new process, it will be hard to predict how the market will react in the future.
 It’ll definitely impact the whole region, affecting online gambling and sports betting in Latin America.
 So, maybe we can see some changes in the regulatory landscape of other countries as well.